gdlc/STAT_COMP/INCLASS/INCLASS_8.md

 Use a natural spline (with `DF=[3,4,6,8]`) to obtain non-parameteric fits to the relationship between offspring height and the average parental height.
 Evaluate whether the relationship between offsprings' height has a linear relationship with parental average.

-Please download GALTON.csv and save it in the same directory as your submission.
+Please download GALTON.csv from https://github.com/gdlc/STAT_COMP/tree/master/DATA and save it in the same directory as your submission.
 You can read the data into the R-environment using the following code

 ```r